Orchestrating the migration of Michigan Medicine's fragmented, Legacy system into a single, user-centered department intranet.

 MICHIGAN Medicine COntext

-As a nationally recognized leader in patient care, education, and research, Michigan Medicine's Family Medicine department serves over 260,000 outpatients, housing 150+ faculty members, and supporting 39 residency programs.
-As the department scales, its intranet was intended to become the central, HIPAA-compliant hub for its community
+As a nationally recognized leader in patient care, education, and research, Michigan Medicine's Family Medicine department serves over 260,000 outpatients, with 150+ faculty members, and supports 39 residency programs.

 The Problem